2022 Annual Report

 - Your name or address changes.

 Online Account Access

 MGE Energy's transfer agent, Computershare, provides registered shareholders with secure online account access.
-Shareholders may view share balances, account statements, tax documents and market value as well as perform various transactions.
+Shareholders may view share balances, manage their portfolio, access tax forms, update personal information and more.

 Visit computershare.com/mgee for more information.

 MGE Energy Shareholder Services

 c/o Computershare Trust Company, N.A.

 Madison area: (608) 252-4744